MOVEMENT AND IDENTIFICATION

 1. Veterinarians can use the Online Permitting System to obtain an Import Permit.

-2. Import Permits can also be obtained by calling the Kentucky State Veterinarian's Office at (502) 782-5901.
+2. Import Permits can also be obtained by calling the Kentucky Office of State Veterinarian at (502) 573-0282.
 Be advised that cervid permits may require additional processing time and information.

-3. Some exotic animals may also require to have a Kentucky Fish & Wildlife transportation permit.
+3. Some exotic animals may also require a Kentucky Fish & Wildlife transportation permit.
 Please contact the Kentucky Department of Fish & Wildlife Resources at (800) 858-1549.
-Click here for a list of PROHIBITED SPECIES, or be directed to the KDFW website.
+Click here for a list of PROHIBITED SPECIES or to be directed to the KDFW website.

 ACCEPTED FORMS OF OFFICIAL IDENTIFICATION